koerismo/libsquish-js/README.md

 # libsquish-js

-A functional Emscripten port of the [libsquish](https://sourceforge.net/projects/libsquish/) project with TypeScript types.
+A functional Emscripten port of [libsquish](https://sourceforge.net/projects/libsquish/) with TypeScript types.